Acceptance and Commitment Therapy (ACT) in San Francisco

 • Intrusive memories or flashbacks

 Ongoing struggling with the effects of trauma can keep you from living the life you deserve.
-Our therapists provide a safe and compassionate atmosphere for you to experience Acceptance and Commitment Therapy.
+Our trauma-informed therapists provide a safe and compassionate atmosphere for trauma survivors to experience Acceptance and Commitment Therapy.
 You don’t have to feel stuck in an endless loop of suffering.
-Our licensed therapists can help you finally break free from your negative feelings using ACT.
+Our licensed therapists can help you finally break free from your negative feelings using ACT and begin your healing process.

 Acceptance and commitment therapy can help you work through trauma and rediscover inner peace.